 It’s not unusual in business to be so overwhelmed by what we have to do today, that potentially big opportunities go unnoticed.
-These spots to take advantage of are generally fleeting.
-If you did spot a situation to take advantage of, developing the strategy, getting it approved and executing, isn’t a quick or easy process.
+These spots to take advantage of opportunities are generally fleeting.
+If you did note a situation, developing a strategy, getting it approved and executing, isn’t a quick or easy process.

-they are comfortable and used to acting quickly,
+- they are comfortable and used to acting quickly,

-they operating in a chaotic atmosphere
+- they operate in a chaotic atmosphere

-they are willing (even embrace) taking risks including an acceptance of the possibility of failing.
+- they are willing (even embrace) taking risks including an acceptance of the possibility of failing.

 When you detect an opportunity for your company, but don’t seriously consider it because you know acting quickly and definitely wouldn’t be possible, think about how a startup might react.
 What might you do if anything were possible?
 And what’s the worse thing that could happen if you did it?
 Or better yet to consider, what’s the worst thing that could happen if you did nothing?